youssefm/blog/src/pages/posts/solving-django-race-conditions.md

         return Response()
 ```

 Unfortunately, we've done nothing so far to prevent an order from transitioning between the two terminal states.
 Imagine a completion request and a cancellation request come in at the same time.
-They both see that the order is exists and is in the `placed` state, the completion request marks the order as `completed`, and finally the cancellation request sets the state to `canceled`.
+They both see that the order exists and is in the `placed` state, the completion request marks the order as `completed`, and finally the cancellation request sets the state to `canceled`.
 So the same order has been marked as both `completed` at one point in time and then as `canceled` at a later point in time, which should never happen.
 We have a race condition.

 ## Adding database transactions